Master's Degree in Philosophy Research (Interuniversity)

-The Interuniversity Master's Degree in Philosophy Research is an Official Master's Program that arises from a transformation of the Master's Degrees in Philosophy offered by the different participating universities.
-On the one hand, it is a transformation of the Master's Program in Contemporary Philosophy and its historical budgets, currently taught at the Faculty of Philosophy of the University of Murcia (verified by ANECA) and the Master's Degree in Philosophy Research, taught at the Faculty of Philosophy of the University of La Laguna (and also verified by ANECA).
-The master's degree is joint and unique for the 3 universities.
-The offer of all subjects will be the same for the 3 universities.
+The Interuniversity Master's Degree in Philosophy Research (Interuniversitario) is an official Master's Degree Program that emerges from a transformation of the Master's Degrees in Philosophy offered by the different participating universities.
+On the one hand, it is a transformation of the Master's Degree Program in Contemporary Philosophy and its historical premises, currently taught at the Faculty of Philosophy of the University of Murcia (verified by ANECA) and of the Research Master's Degree in Philosophy, taught at the Faculty of Philosophy of the University of La Laguna (also verified by ANECA).
+The Master's Degree is joint and unique for the three universities.
+All subjects offered will be the same across all three universities.

 General information